w3nest/gallery/assets/contribute.md

 ## 📂 Project Template

-Each chapter in the gallery is implemented as a standalone ESM module that follows the
+Each chapter in the gallery is implemented as a standalone JavaScript module that follows the
 <api-link target="Chapter"></api-link> API specification.
 It essentially defines a <ext-link target="mkdocs.Navigation">Navigation</ext-link> object from the <ext-link target="mkdocs">mkdocs-ts</ext-link> library, which is mounted to the application.

-Each chapter in the gallery is implemented as a standalone module implementing the API specification for the module is described by <api-link target="Chapter"></api-link>.
-It essentially defines a <ext-link target="mkdocs.Navigation"></ext-link> object from the library
-<ext-link target="mkdocs"></ext-link> that gets mounted to the application.

 To get started quickly, we provide a <github-link target="chapter-template">project template</github-link> in the repository.